MahendraSondagar/meta-custom/mydepends/Tutorial.md

 This example demonstrates the use of the `RDEPENDS` variable in Yocto recipes.
 By declaring runtime dependencies with `RDEPENDS`, you ensure that all necessary packages are available when your program runs on the target system.
 This approach simplifies dependency management and ensures a smoother deployment process.

-Feel free to modify and extend this example to suit your specific needs!

 ---